 The recoverable amount of the Tab Media segment, which was hived up from Tab Media Limited to Digitalbox Publishing Limited on 1 October 2020, has been determined from a review of the current and anticipated performance of this unit.
-In preparing this projection, a discount rate of 20% (2022: 10%) has been used based on the weighted average cost of capital and a future growth rate of 3% has been assumed.
+The recoverable value has been assessed based on the expected economic value of a base case and a downside case after applying 50% probability for each.
+In preparing this projection, a discount rate of 10% (2023: 20%) has been used based on the weighted average cost of capital and a future growth rate of 5% has been assumed.
 It has been assumed investment in capital equipment will equate to depreciation over the year.
 The discount rate was based on the Group's weighted average cost of capital as estimated by management.
-After applying sensitivity analysis in respect of the results and future cash flows, in particular for presumed growth rates and discount rates, management is satisfied that it is highly improbable that such a change in key assumptions would reduce the recoverable amount below book value.